oma3dao/portal-position-paper/portal-position-paper.md

 There are two main factors that determine the success of a standard.
 The overwhelming factor is adoption, especially when there are competing systems.
 Even if a standard has technical issues, it can recover if it has widespread industry support.
 Bluetooth is a prime example.
 Bluetooth initially had compatibility issues, but it had so much industry support that it was able to recover and become the defacto standard anyway.

 OMA3 was created by top Web3 metaverse companies and has grown since then to represent millions of active metaverse users.
-OMA3 cannot force members to adopt its projects, but if just a fraction of OMA3’s membership adopts the portal system it will be well on its way to becoming the defacto standard in Web3.
+OMA3 cannot force members to adopt its projects, but if just a fraction of OMA3’s membership adopts IWPS it will be well on its way to becoming the defacto standard in Web3.
 Of course, the number of current active Web3 metaverse users is only a fraction of the number of Web2 metaverse users but OMA3 is actively working with other standards bodies such as Metaverse Standards Forum to ensure it gets input from the Web2 industry as well.

 The second main factor for success is the quality of the project.
 Is the specification accurate enough to ensure compatibility between different implementations?
 Is there a program to ensure poor implementations don’t harm the system?
 Is it secure?
 Does it provide the anticipated benefits?
 Is it easy to use?
 OMA3 is modeled after organizations that have already provided the world with high quality standards that successfully answered these questions.
 Some of these standards are household names:  WiFi, Bluetooth, USB, and more.
 These organizations use very similar legal structures, governance models, and operational procedures to OMA3.
 OMA3 is essentially a carbon copy of these successful industry alliances.